dstreamsai/AutoML/README.md

 - 64-bit quad core CPU
 - 8 GB RAM
 - At least 15 GB of free hard disk space

+## Trial copy limitations

+In this trial version of the AutoML Engine it is possible to upload CSV file with the following limitations: the file size must be less than 100 MBytes, the number of rows must be less than 100000, the number of columns must be less than 4500.

+A user should consider the following limitations during this trial copy usage:
+- It is not recommended to restart/shutdown the containers when training process is ongoing.
+A DB data may be corrupted.
+- Please use the scripts provided for containers' start/stop.
+Improper shutdown procedure may corrupt data in the containers.
+Please see Troubleshooting section for resolution steps.

 ## Troubleshooting